sedostheatre/sedos.co.uk/input/about/faqs.md

 **How do I find out about auditions?**

+Check out the latest [London auditions](https://sedos.co.uk/get-involved) online.

-For those not wishing to join Sedos as a member straight away, why not sign up for our weekly newsletter so that you will receive all the latest news from Sedos, including the latest auditions?
+You can also sign up for our weekly newsletter so that you will receive all the latest news from Sedos, including about auditions.
 [Sign up here!](https://mailchi.mp/sedos.co.uk/newsletter-sign-up)

 Plus, don’t forget to follow us on social media:

 * [facebook.com/sedostheatre](https://www.facebook.com/sedostheatre/)
 * [twitter.com/sedos](https://twitter.com/sedos)
 * [instagram.com/sedoslondon](https://www.instagram.com/sedoslondon/)

-You can also check out the latest audition news online  – auditions are posted on our ‘[Get involved](https://sedos.co.uk/get-involved)’ page.

 **Do I need to be a Sedos member to be involved in a show?**